CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Factor 5: Age of the Person Walking

-Slip and Fall Victims May Have Rights to Recovery for Their Damages
+Slip and Fall Victims May Have a Right to Recover Damages

 Recovery of damages for a slip and fall injury is not always assured.
 One generally has to establish three principles: